PatoAR/amplify-roark/README.md

 Front end webapp repository for Perkins News Service.
 Back-end in AWS Lambda fetches, processes and stores news articles in dynambodb.
 The articles are distributed to varios channels (whatsapp, telegram) and to this webapp via AppSync subscriptions or long-polling.

 ## ToDo's
+- Better settings/change password buttons/cards.
+Like welcome modal
+- Improve dashboard analytics

-- Platform for original content publishers (CGI) self-service
+- Platform for original content publishers (CGI) self-service.
+Show mock card as it would be shown once published.
 - Platform for publicity self-service
 - Implement subscription workflow.
 Use MPago account.
 - Follow companies